sha-e-256/lego-classification-using-ml/README.md

 ### square-real-training-images

-This folder contains the real-training-images after undergoing pre-processing.
+The 'square-real-training-images' folder contains the real-training-images after undergoing pre-processing.

-As mentioned earlier, each real training image contained two Lego pieces;
+As mentioned earlier, each real training image contains two Lego pieces;
-therefore, after pre-processing, that image was segmented such that each image only contained one Lego piece.
-As a result, two segmented images were generated.
+therefore, after pre-processing, that image is segmented such that each image contains only one Lego piece.
+As a result, two images are generated.

 <kbd>
 <img src="https://user-images.githubusercontent.com/105937174/193481027-16bb8b67-b16b-4311-be06-5ac05d4301e9.png" width="250" height="250" />